Updated for February 3rd, 2021

 “The three months of spring,– Huangdi Neijing Suwen, Chapter 2

 they denote effusion and spreading.”

 During the winter, we’ve been huddled up in our homes, due to the cold outside.
-Perhaps our emotions are “tense” as we’re ready for the warmth of Summer to get here, in comparison to the relaxed and carefree months of laying on the beaches when our tension is all gone.
-The Spring is a time of starting to open up and go out.
+Perhaps our emotions are “tense” as we’re ready for the warmth of summer to get here, anxiously waiting for the relaxed and carefree months of laying on the beaches when our tension is all gone.
+The spring is a time of starting to open up and go out.
 It equates to a sprout that is just emerging from the earth, or to the first budding of trees.

 “Heaven and earth together generate life;– Huangdi Neijing Suwen, Chapter 2

 When the Neijing says that “heaven and earth generate life” at this time, they’re referring to the obvious fact that the trees start to get leaves on them again as spring eventually turns into summer.
 Things will become bountiful from this point forward.
 Instead of animals hibernating or instead of birds migrating South, animals come back outside and are more present where we live.
 This is all happening due to the increasing amount of sunlight at this time, as we can clearly notice our days gradually getting longer.